 - MAT 101 Basic Mathematics.
 A review of the mathematical skills necessary for MAT 102 or above.
 Required of students with a score of less than 10 on the MCC Math Placement Test.
 Does not satisfy A.A. or A.S. requirements.
 Fall. - MAT 102 Elementary Algebra.
 Introduction to the concepts of sets, function, equation, exponentiation, radicals, and graphs.
 Prerequisite: MAT 101 or 10-19 on math placement test.
 Does not satisfy A.A. or A.S. requirements.
-Fall.

-- MAT 103 Intermediate Algebra.
+Fall. - MAT 103 Intermediate Algebra.
 Topics of MAT 102 plus simultaneous solutions of equations, rational expressions, logarithms, and other topics.
 Satisfies A.A. or A.S. requirements.
 Prerequisite: "C" or better in MAT 102 or 20-27 on math placement test.
-Winter. - MAT 113 Mathematics Fundamentals.
+Fall, Winter. - MAT 113 Mathematics Fundamentals.
 Includes math skills and topics on personal finance, algebra, measurement, statistics, problem solving, logic, and geometry.
 Satisfies A.A. requirements.
 Prerequisite: ACT Math score of 16 or above, or MCC Math Placement Test score of 10 or above, or MAT 101.
+Winter.

-Fall, Winter. - MAT 123 Business Mathematics.
+- MAT 123 Business Mathematics.
 Same as BUS 123.
 Winter. - MAT 132 Trigonometry.
 Trigonometric functions, identities, and equations.
 Prerequisite: Math ACT of 24 or above, or Math Placement Test score of 28 or above, or "C" or better in MAT 103.
 Fall. - MAT 133 College Algebra.
 Inequalities, absolute value, functional concepts, theory of equations, systems of equations, sequences, and inverse functions.
 Prerequisite: Math ACT of 24 or above, or Math Placement Test score of 28 or above, or "C" or better in Math 103.
 Fall. - MAT 135 Pre-Calculus.
 Combines MAT 132 and MAT 133.
-Fall. - MAT 145 Calculus and Analytic Geometry I. Functions, limits, derivatives, application of derivatives, maxima and minima, differentiation and integration of algebraic and transcendental functions.
+Fall - MAT 145 Calculus and Analytic Geometry I. Functions, limits, derivatives, application of derivatives, maxima and minima, differentiation and integration of algebraic and transcendental functions.
 Prerequisite: Math ACT of 24 or above and sufficient high school math preparation (one year of high school calculus with a grade of "A" or "B" or three years of high school math including a course in math analysis with a grade of "A" or "B"), or a grade of "C" or better in MAT 133 or MAT 135.
 Winter. - MAT 154 Calculus and Analytic Geometry II.
 Methods of integration, definite integrals, improper integrals, and infinite series.
 Prerequisite: MAT 145.
 Fall. - MAT 214 Calculus and Analytic Geometry III.
 Partial differentiation, polar coordinates, multiple integrals, and infinite series.
 Prerequisite: MAT 154.
-Winter.
+Winter. - MAT 243 Quantitative Business Analysis.
+Mathematical principles used in the quantitative aspects of business and economics.
+Linear programming, PERT, and introductory differential and integral calculus for non-science majors.
+Winter. - MAT 353 Math for the Elementary Teacher.
+A study of numbers, number systems, number operations, number bases, set operations; variables; geometry, probability, and statistics.
+Laboratory and pedalogical methods are emphasized.
+Same as EDU 353.
+On Demand.